Google services down! Users face issues with Gmail, YouTube, Drive

 People running to Twitter to confirm the google is down #googledown #Google pic.twitter.com/rTk2uCSYD8— CA Abhishek Singhania (@TradeNinvesting) March 23, 2023

-Apps and websites from Google's family like, YouTube, Drive, Gmail also were reported to be down.
+Apps and websites from Google's family like, YouTube, Drive, Gmail, Duo, Meet, Hangouts, Docs, Sheets also were reported to be down.

 According to Downdetector, Gmail has over 2,000 reports at the time of writing this article.
 On Twitter, users posted screenshots that showed a 502 error on their Gmail sign in page.